Poverty, Preventable Stays, and Mental Health Shortage

 Inpatient Days: The number of adult and pediatric days of care, excluding newborn days of care, rendered during the entire reporting period.
 Neonatal and swing admissions are included.

-Emergency Department Visits: The total count of inpatient or outpatient emergency department visits.
+Emergency Department Visits: The total count of inpatient or hospital outpatient emergency department visits.

-Percent in Poverty: The rate of individuals in the county with a total family income below the poverty threshold appropriate for that family.
+Percent in Poverty: The rate of individuals in the county with a total family income less than the poverty threshold appropriate for that family.

 Tags